-2016/17 Hyundai A-League Season
+2017/18 Hyundai A-League Season

-When: October 7 – May 7
+When: October 6 – May 5

 A League 2017 Live TV

-A League Grand Final Live TV Time
+A League Live TV Times

-Sydney FC v Melbourne Victory
+Adelaide v Melbourne Victory

 *Shown as Sydney Australia time, adjust for regional differences.
-A League TV replays available on Fox Sports 4 throughout the week.
+A League TV replays available on Fox Sports throughout the week.

 A-League Live Streaming and a Free Trial

-If you are looking for Hyundai A-League action then Foxtel is the place for you, with every match of every round shown live, in HD, with no ad-breaks during play.
-This includes the Friday game broadcast on Free to Air TV, as well as the option to stream the A League live using an eligible mobile device through Foxtel Go.
+If you are looking for Hyundai A-League action then Fox Sports (Foxtel) is the place for you, with every match of every round shown live, in HD, with no ad-breaks during play.
+This includes the Saturday game broadcast on Free to Air TV, and replays of the matches you may have missed.

-So if you’re a resident of Australia you may wish to consider Foxtel Play’s Free live TV trial, which offers viewing online* using an eligible PC, Mac, Xbox One, PlayStation, Blu-ray or Smart TV, as well as with compatible mobile devices through Foxtel Go within minutes of getting started.
+So if you’re a resident of Australia you may wish to consider the Foxtel Now 2 weeks Free live TV trial, which offers each and every A League game online*, as well the option to stream the A League live with eligible mobile devices through Foxtel Go within minutes of getting started.